 Pennsylvania knife statutes are short and lacking in clear definitions.
-In order to determine what the law is, one must look at Court decisions, or case law.
+In order to determine what the pa knife laws are, one must look at Court decisions, or case law.
 This article takes the statutes and the case law and puts it in a clear and organized manner that anyone can understand.

 § 908.
 Prohibited offensive weapons.

 Any dagger, knife, razor or cutting instrument, the blade of which is exposed in an automatic way by switch, push-button, spring mechanism, or otherwise, . . . or other implement for the infliction of serious bodily injury which serves no common lawful purpose.

 “no common lawful purpose”

 This phrase basically refers to the idea that if you are carrying a knife that fits a purpose for which you could conceiveably need or use that knife realistically, and that purpose is lawful (ie. carrying a small, folding pocket knife while fishing, camping, carving wood in your back yard, etc.) then you’re good.
 If you are carrying 4 switchblades and a sword in a sketchy neighborhood late at night with a very purposeful, intense walk and stare, then the odds are that your purpose in carrying those knives is not “lawful”, so you’d likely be arrested.